Tushar1813/Devops-Project-3rd-year/README.md

 # LMS CLI DevOps Project

 A robust, production-ready Library Management System (LMS) with a CLI interface, built with **Java 25** and **Maven**.
-This project demonstrates advanced Git workflows and CI/CD integration.
+This project demonstrates advanced Git workflows and CI/CD integration....

 ## Features
 - **CLI-Based**: Menu-driven interface with ANSI color support.